 Coating and printing operations will also need to submit one or more of the forms below as applicable:

 Authorities to Construct cannot be transferred from one owner to another.
-If there is a change of ownership and an Authority to Construct has not been converted to a Permit to Operate, the Authority to Construct will be cancelled and a new application will need to be filed by the new owner.
+If there is a change of ownership and an Authority to Construct has not been converted to a Permit to Operate, the Authority to Construct will be canceled and a new application will need to be filed by the new owner.

 When a company changes name but not ownership, the permit holder must request to have their Permits to Operate changed to the new name by submitting a Change of Name request form and the appropriate fee as per Section 307.2 of Rule 301.